For coach operator Steven Newton, 2014 has been an eventful year: a Valentine’s Day wedding, a new baby—and a new job as an sbX coach operator!

 Steven says overall passenger reaction to sbX has been positive.

 “People respect us.
 A lot feel we are trying to make things better, especially up at the college.
 I had some kids get on the bus recently who asked if I could hold off for a moment because they were doing a school project about the sbX and wanted some pictures.
 I was like, wow.
 Go ahead.
 It made me feel good to know that I was a part of their education.
 We are helping the community.
 It’s not just about making money.
 We’re making a difference.
 That’s what we’re supposed to do.
 We’re public servants.
 We’re supposed to help people who might be less fortunate than others who do have the means, you know.
 That’s what it’s all about.
 It may not be perfect.
 It may not put you in the parking lot, but we’re going to get you where you need to go.”

 Steven’s baby boy Ian is now 5-months-old, and he loves being able to devote his weekends to his family.

 “It’s a long commute during the week,” he admits.
 “But I’m so used to it now it just comes and goes.
 It doesn’t really bother me anymore.
 Life is blessing me right now and I have a lot to be grateful for.”

 - Juno Kughler Carlson

-Do you like this story and want to use it for your blog or newsletter?
-All our stories may be freely re-posted and shared with others!
+Do you like this story and want to share it on your blog or newsletter?
+All of our articles may be freely shared with others.